Kansas Paycheck Calculator

 FAQs

-What taxes do Kansan pay?
+What taxes does Kansan pay?

 On top of the federal income tax, the state-level income tax ranges from 3.1% to 5.7%.
 There is no additional state-level payroll tax.